Homemade Massage Oil

 - Apricot Oil.
 Very much like sweet almond oil but as a homemade massage oil it works great with sensitive skin and skin that has prematurely aged.

 - Avocado Oil.
-Mountain Rose Herbs explains it this way, "This ultra rich organic oil is a delightful treasure containing high amounts of Vitamin A, B1, B2, D, and E. Also contains amino acids, sterols, pantothenic acid, lecithin, and other essential fatty acids.
+One Herb company explains it this way, "This ultra rich organic oil is a delightful treasure containing high amounts of Vitamin A, B1, B2, D, and E. Also contains amino acids, sterols, pantothenic acid, lecithin, and other essential fatty acids.
 Highly prized to those with skin problems such as eczema, psoriasis, and other skin ailments and our variety makes a lovely salad oil for dressings and condiments.
 Highly recommended to those with sensitive skin, problem skin and other irritations that require vitamin rich oil."This oil is often added to another oil for homemade massage oil to enrich it with it's amazing properties.

 - Grapeseed Oil.
 This oil works well for skin that doesn't absorb oil well - it does not leave a greasy feeling.
 It is also good for people who have sensitive skin because of its natural non-allergenic properties.

 - Jojoba Oil.
 This oil is actually like the queen of carrier oils.
-Mountain Rose Herbs says, "It is regarded as the most favored in the carrier oil family because of its advanced molecular stability.
+"It is regarded as the most favored in the carrier oil family because of its advanced molecular stability.
 It is wonderful for the skin because it has absorption properties that are similar to our skin's own sebum."
 Jojoba is also an oil that is often added to other oils because of it's great properties.

 - Coconut Oil.
 This oil, which comes slightly solid, but turns liquid upon contact with the skin, works as a protective layer while it keeps the moisture in your skin.
 It helps with inflamed and irritated skin, and sensitive skin.
 Coconut oil is also used for producing lather in soaps!